 Quick entry includes three main capabilities:

-Instant access: Double-tap the Option key to open Claude from any app
+Instant access: Double-tap the Option key to open Claude from any app.

-Visual context: Capture screenshots or click application windows to share what you're working on
+Visual context: Capture screenshots or click application windows to share what you're working on.

-Voice input: Press Caps Lock to dictate your message to Claude with real-time transcription
+Voice input: Press Caps Lock to dictate your message to Claude with real-time transcription.

 System requirements